Skip to content

 Sometimes, the host app will extend a jsii class and implement new jsii interfaces that were not present on the original type.
 Such interfaces must be declared by providing their jsii fully qualified name as an entry in the interfaces list.

-Providing interfaces in this list that are implicitly present from another delcaration (either because they are already implemented by the class denoted by the fqn field, or because another entry in the interfaces list extends it) is valid, but not necessary.
+Providing interfaces in this list that are implicitly present from another declaration (either because they are already implemented by the class denoted by the fqn field, or because another entry in the interfaces list extends it) is valid, but not necessary.
 The @jsii/kernel is responsible for correctly handling redundant declarations.

 Danger